DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-06-23-users-with-multiple-organisation-access.md

 ## Who are multi-organisation users?

-Approximately 18% of Publish users belong to more than one organisation.
+Approximately 21% of active Publish users belong to more than one organisation.

 <table class="govuk-table">
   <caption class="govuk-table__caption">The ratio of users who belong to multiple organisations</caption>